Chronology of World War II

 Winter conditions on the 5th Army Front

-15 February 1944: 7th Ox and Bucks Wiped Out Holding the Line at Anzio
+7th Ox and Bucks Wiped Out

-7th Ox and Bucks wiped out
+7th Ox and Bucks Wiped Out

 Birthday Recognition